dauytzhanova/craft/README.md

 # Craft - Online Bookstore

-Online Bookstore 'Craft' is a website with simple convenient functionalities and nice minimalistic design.
+Online Bookstore 'Craft' is a website with simple convenient functionalities and nice minimalistic design on React.js.

 ![home](/screens/home.png)